What makes a spec "agent-ready"?

 From human-readable to agent-ready

-Converting an existing spec to agent-ready format usually involves three steps:
+Converting an existing spec to agent-ready format usually involves four steps:

 -